-Agentic AI for FileMaker with review, audit, and safe write-back.
+Agentic AI for FileMaker with review queues, script handoff, and safe write-back.

-Build FileMaker agentic AI workflows for approvals, exception review, reports, follow-up queues, customer context, and guarded automation.
+Build FileMaker agentic AI workflows for approvals, exception review, reports, follow-up queues, customer context, WebViewer review screens, and guarded script handoff.

 Agents need a trusted source